Nina Badrić: Early life

-Nina Badrić was born on July 4, 1972 in Zagreb, and attended primary school "Otokar Keršovani", and started singing in the children's choir Zvjezdice at the age of nine.
+Nina Badrić was born on July 4, 1972 in Zagreb, attended primary school "Otokar Keršovani", and started singing in the children's choir Zvjezdice at the age of nine.
 She spent seven years in the choir, while she began doing backing vocals with performers such as the Parni valjak, Prljavo kazalište and others.

 Career

 Early career

 In the early 1990s she was discovered by Dino Dvornik who helped develop her career.
-Later, she had her first major appearance on Crovizija, where she won with the song "Ostavljam te", in collaboration with Rajko Dujmić, Jasenko Houra and her first manager Daniel Koletić.
+Later, she had her first major appearance on Crovizija, where she competed with the song "Ostavljam te", in collaboration with Rajko Dujmić, Jasenko Houra and her first manager Daniel Koletić.
 Shortly after that she signed her first professional contract with Croatia Records and in 1995 released her first album Godine nestvarne.
-However, Nina first achieved major success in duet with singer Emilija Kokić on the song "Ja sam vlak".
+However, Nina first achieved major success in duet with singer Emilija Kokić on the song "Ja sam vlak" (I am a train).

 Badrić released her second album Personality in 1997 with the record label Zg Zoe Music.
 Nina won two Porins in 1998 for best female vocal performance and best album of pop and classical music.

 She has also covered the song "I'm So Excited" by American R&B group the Pointer Sisters, receiving a degree of international recognition most notably in Italy.
 Due to the international success of the dance version of the song, she released a dance album, Me!, with the record label Dance Factory, on which she sang in English.
 She also appeared on the song "Gimme Sunshine" by the band Banditos Bonitos.

 In 1999 she released the 13 track album Unique, including two versions of the song "Woman in Love" by Barbra Streisand and also a remix of "Po dobru ti me pamti".
 She collaborated with a number of Croatian musicians, including Boytronic.